The memory of $\omega$-regular and BC($\Sigma_2^0$) objectives: Proof of the structuration theorem

 \subsection{Existence of $k$-wise $\eps$-complete automata: infinitary proof}

 We start with the more challenging and innovative implication: how to obtain a "$k$-wise $\eps$-complete" automaton given an "objective" in $\BCSigma$ with "memory" $k$ (that is, (\ref{item:memory-small-games}) $\implies$ (\ref{item:existence-automata})).
 The finitary version (that is, (i') $\implies$ (\ref{item:existence-automata})) follows the same lines but requires some additional insights, it is the object of the next section (Section~\ref{sec:finitary}).
+The proof we propose yields a slightly stronger result than the implication (\ref{item:memory-small-games}) $\implies$ (\ref{item:existence-automata}): we can obtain a "$k$-wise $\eps$-complete" automaton from any automaton recognising a language included in $W$, as formalised below.